Why friendships are important for grandparent and kinship carers

 The downside of taking on the care of a child might be that you have less time for your other grandchildren, nieces, nephews and so on.
 Depending on how often you see them, not having you around as much might be a big change for them as well.

-This situation can be hard for everyone.
 Talking openly about the issues, without judging each other, can help you and other family members understand how you each see the situation.
 But sometimes this isn’t easy.
 If you need help or advice about raising these issues, you could contact Relationships Australia for counselling, family mediation and support services.

 – Grandparent carer